EVPN-VXLAN Configuration

 Create a Fabric

-A fabric is created in AFC for collective configuration of switch members.
-The name is internal to AFC operations and is not tied to a specific switch configuration.
-AFC supports the configuration of both data and management fabrics.
+A fabric container is created in Fabric Composer for collective configuration of a group of switches.
+The fabric name is internal to Fabric Composer operations and is not tied to configuration elements on a switch.
+Fabric Composer supports the configuration of spine and leaf, Layer 2 two-tier, and management networks.
+All topologies assign switches to a Fabric Composer internal fabric for configuration and management.

 Step 1 On the Guided Setup menu, select FABRIC.